jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.9 LongProfile

-Plots the stream longitudinal profiles for one or more rivers.
+Plots the stream longitudinal profiles for one or more rivers..

 *Parameters*: